-In compliance with our EN-15038 quality certification, all SimulTrans translations undergo revision by a second qualified translator as standard before delivery to customers.
-However, it’s rarely possible (or indeed desirable!) to apply the same revision process to all projects.
-All of our customers at SimulTrans have different requirements – different text types, different target audiences, different quality expectations, different timelines and so on.
+In compliance with our EN-15038 quality certification, all SimulTrans translation services undergo revision by a second qualified translator as standard before delivery to customers.

-Taking these requirements into account, the following steps are included in the customized revision process:
+The following four steps are included in the document translation revision process:

-Revisers undergo the same strict qualification process as all SimulTrans translators: they must have appropriate linguistic qualifications, a minimum of 3 years’ industry experience and have passed a series of translation tests.
-Once assigned to these ongoing projects, revisers are given basic and ongoing training by SimulTrans project managers on how to revise the projects.
-They are taught, for example, how to assess the severity of errors, how to avoid introducing errors, and how to make changes most efficiently.
+Reviewers undergo the same strict qualification process as all SimulTrans translators: they must have appropriate linguistic qualifications, a minimum of 3 years of industry experience, and have passed a series of translation tests.
+Once assigned to these ongoing projects, reviewers are given basic and ongoing training by SimulTrans project managers on how to revise the projects.
+They are taught, for example, how to assess the severity of errors, avoid introducing errors, and make changes most efficiently.

 2. Enable direct communication between translators and revisers

-Revisers receive translated texts directly from translators within a server-based translation environment, together with any translator comments or queries for clarification.
+Reviewers receive translated texts directly from professional translators within a server-based translation environment, together with any translator comments or queries for clarification.
 This technology allows all linguists to share concerns and knowledge immediately.
 Project managers and coordinators are copied on the exchanges, but no time is wasted forwarding emails.

 3. Apply the SimulTrans revision protocol

-- First carry out a monolingual check on the target text for coherence, fluency and any obvious errors.
+- Carry out a monolingual check on the target text for coherence, fluency, and any obvious errors.
 Implement changes as necessary.

 - Compare the target text with the source text (on paper if it is longer than a page) for meaning and completeness.
 Implement changes in the files as necessary.
 This is generally the most time-consuming part of revision.